skojaku/scola/docs/source/index.rst

 We demonstrate how to generate a network with ``scola``.

-An example data, `sample.txt <https://raw.githubusercontent.com/skojaku/scola/master/data/sample.txt>`_, are available on  `GitHub <https://github.com/skojaku/scola>`_, which is composed of L=300 rows and N=25 columns (space separated), where L is the number of samples and N is the number of variables (i.e., nodes).
+An example data, `sample.txt <https://raw.githubusercontent.com/skojaku/scola/master/data/sample.txt>`_, is available on  `GitHub <https://github.com/skojaku/scola>`_, which is composed of L=300 rows and N=25 columns (space separated), where L is the number of samples and N is the number of variables (i.e., nodes).
 The following code loads the data.

 .. code-block:: python